 We may liaise with you over your responses and ask for further information until all members of the Panel are satisfied.

 The recognition of an institution as a partner of the University will normally be for an initial three-year period and will be reviewed with the possibility of continuing for an additional period of normally five years.

-4.1.2.8 All costs relating to the recognition process will be borne by the partner institution.

-4.1.2.9 Any changes to the organisation of the institution, the make-up of the senior management team, financial arrangements, committee structure, procedures and policies which the institution wishes to make during the period of recognition must be reported to the University, prior to the changes being made, to give the University an opportunity to comment and where appropriate, approve.
+- 4.1.7 All costs relating to the recognition process will be borne by the Partner Institution. - 4.1.8 Any changes to the organisation of the institution, the make-up of the senior management team, financial arrangements, committee structure, procedures and policies which the institution wishes to make during the period of recognition must be reported to the University, prior to the changes being made, to give the University an opportunity to comment and where appropriate, approve.

-4.1.3 Requirements and procedures for re-recognition
+4.1.9 Requirements and procedures for re-recognition

-During the academic year prior to the expiry of the recognition, a Re-recognition Panel will be approved by the University's Education Committee to consider the rerecognition of the partner institution.
+During the academic year prior to the expiry of the recognition, a Re-recognition Panel will be established to consider the re-recognition of the Partner Institution.